aarchuleta/aarchuleta/README.md

 ![](https://media.giphy.com/media/l4KhNBgG8RaItFkDS/giphy.gif)

 Currently driving revenue at GitHub.
 Previously researching and brand-building in food marketing.
-I like talking about music, wellness, and whatever book I'm currently reading.
+I like talking about music, wellness, and equitable treatment for all.

 :seedling: I'm learning JavaScript